Choose from three options when viewing performance data in your Apple Search Ads Advanced account

 The share of impressions your ad(s) received from the total impressions served on the same search terms or keywords, in the same countries and regions.
 Impression share is displayed as a percentage range, such as 0-10%, 11-20%, and so on.
 This metric is only available in predefined Impression Share custom reports and on the Recommendations page.

 The total number of conversions from new downloads and redownloads resulting from an ad within the reporting period.
 Apple Search Ads installs are attributed within a 30-day tap-through window.
-Note that total installs may not match totals of LAT Off and LAT On installs, as additional downloads may come from customers using iOS 14 or later.

 This identifies whether your impression was the result of Search Match or a bidded keyword.